gemini-hlsw/explore-help-docs/target/main/itc-spectroscopy-plot.md

 ### Analysis methods

 In both imaging and spectroscopy modes the signal and total noise is calculated within a software aperture optimised to yield the best S/N ratio or within an aperture specified by the user.
-The 'optimum' aperture differs slightly for bright and faint sources (i.e. it depends on the dominant source of noise) but an effective compromise over a wide range of source brightness is 1.18 * FWHM for imaging a point source (see the notes associated with the IRAF routine noao.astutil.ccdtime for further information).
-This aperture contains 61% of the total signal for the assumed Gaussian PSF.
-(See the more details of the default aperture used in the AO case).
+The "optimum" aperture differs slightly for bright and faint sources (i.e. it depends on the dominant source of noise) but an effective compromise over a wide range of source brightness is $1.18 \times FWHM$ for imaging a point source (see the notes associated with the IRAF routine `noao.astutil.ccdtime` for further information).
+This aperture contains 61% of the total signal for the assumed Gaussian PSF (see the Adaptive Optics section for the optimum aperture with AO).

-In the case of a uniform surface brightness (USB) source the 'optimum' aperture simply defaults to an area of one sq arcsec.
+In the case of a uniform surface brightness (USB) source the "optimum" aperture simply defaults to an area of one square arcsecond.
 Depending on the dominant source of noise, larger apertures will typically give higher S/N in the USB case.

-For spectroscopy, the equivalent length integrated along the slit that yields the best S/N ratio would be 1.4 * FWHM for a Gaussian PSF.
+For spectroscopy, the equivalent length integrated along the slit that yields the best S/N ratio would be $1.4 \times FWHM$ for a Gaussian PSF.
 For computational simplicity, the ITC rounds this length to an integer number of pixels.

 When calculating the area enclosed by the software aperture in the imaging case, the minimum is 9 pixels.

 The ITC results page reports the aperture used by the software, the fraction of the source flux it contains and the source + background signal in the peak pixel.

+### Image Size

+The derived image size (FWHM of the assumed Gaussian PSF) includes contributions from seeing, telescope diffraction, the performance of the tip-tilt secondary and many other components.
+See the [image quality](../../../constraints/main/iq.md) in the observing condition constraints for more details of the wavelength dependence and frequency of occurrence.
+For the adaptive optics case both the FWHM of the AO-corrected core and the FWHM of the uncorrected halo are given, as is the Strehl ratio.

+### Aperture Size

+For most uniform surface brightness (USB) calculations, the (assumed circular) software aperture corresponds to an area of 1 arcsec^2 when the "optimum aperture" analysis option is selected.
+(A different value can be specified by the user and the point source size is also reported for reference).
+However in the case of the GMOS IFU, the "optimum aperture" option corresponds to a single IFU spatial element (not 1 arcsec^2) and the spectra from that IFU fiber (nominally 5 detector rows) are summed.
+No optimal extraction or deconvolution is performed at this time.

+### GNIRS XD

+In the cross-dispersed mode with GNIRS, the source signal and sqrt(background) are color-coded for each order with dark and light shades of the same color.
+Only the final S/N plot (i.e. not the single-exposure chart) is shown.

+### Error messages

+"Please use a model line width > 1 nm to avoid undersampling of the line profile when convolved with the transmission response" - the ITC currently samples the sky transmission spectrum, background and many other optical elements at 0.25-0.5nm resolution.
+Hence any model emission line that is narrower than 1nm may not be correctly propagated through the calculator.

 ### Adaptive Optics